Noel Acciari: St. Louis Blues and Toronto Maple Leafs

 Following the conclusion of his contract with the Panthers, Acciari left as a free agent to sign a one-year, $1.25 million contract with the St. Louis Blues on July 13, 2022.
+He made his Blues debut in the season opening victory over the Columbus Blue Jackets on October 15.
+He scored his first goal for St. Louis on October 29 against Jake Allen in a 7–4 loss to the Montreal Canadiens.
 He skated in 54 games for the Blues during the 2022–23 season, recording 10 goals and eight assists.